HPC-AI-Team/pexsi/doc/source/introduction.rst

     - Compatible with the ELSI software package.

+    - Migrate from doxygen to sphinx for documentation.
+The original doxygen format is still kept for the purpose of developers.

     - symPACK replaces SuperLU_DIST as the default solver for factorizing symmetric matrices.
 SuperLU_DIST is still the default solver for factorizing unsymmetric matrices.
 Currently supported